Fondation Suisse de Déminage: Ukraine

 FSD's involvement in Ukraine dates back to early 2015, with a mine risk education programme in the Donbas region.
 After obtaining its accreditation for humanitarian demining in the country in 2017, FSD launched a mine and explosive remnants disposal programme in the eastern part of Ukraine, in areas under Ukrainian government control.
 In 2022 following the Russian invasion, fighting intensified and spread throughout the country and FSD's activities were initially reoriented to provide emergency humanitarian aid (food, shelter, medicine, fuel, etc.).
 As soon as the security situation allowed, large scale survey, demining and risk education operations resumed with increased staffing and resources in the provinces of Chernihiv and Kharkiv.

 FSD's teams in Ukraine also developed significant capacity to survey and clear agricultural land in partnership with WFP and the clearance of urban areas with armoured rubble removal machines and specialist personnel.

 In 2023, the FSD set up a new project in Ukraine in partnership with the World Food Programme and the Food and Agriculture Organisation of the United Nations.
 Ukraine produces food for 400 million people in peacetime, so this project aims to enable the small farms in Kharkiv province to return to cultivating their land sustainably.
 To achieve this, the FSD has provided mine clearance, risk education and non-technical surveys.

 In 2024, FSD became one of Ukraine’s largest humanitarian mine action organisations with over 650 staff members.
 Operations expanded to Donetsk and Kherson regions, with clearance, risk education, and NGO capacity-building activities.
+By early 2025, FSD reported having surveyed 117 square kilometres of land and cleared 2.5 square kilometres of contaminated areas in Ukraine.
 Trials with drone-based survey tools also began, supporting agricultural recovery and reconstruction efforts.
 Moreover, FSD began the use of mine detection dogs in Ukraine to support survey and clearance operations.